SelenB/ABM-Dance-Party/README.md

  6. Adjust the sliders to change the composition of personality types at the party, click reset, and click start to run the simulation.

- 7. Whenever you want to change the composition of the party and run the simulation again, remember to click reset before clicking start.
+ 7. Whenever you want to change the composition of the party and run the simulation again, remember to click reset before clicking start to update the composition of the party.